 There is a Nest Thermostat in the house.
-Please watch this video to see how it works:
+It's easy to use.

 Communication is key.
 Let me know if you need anything.
-I come and go in the in-law and live 4 miles away.
+I am 4 miles away.

 If you stay on a Thursday, please take trash out to the bins I leave on the curb that night.